lorenzoromani1983/wayback-keyword-search/README.md

 # wayback-keyword-search

 IMPORTANT NOTICE: WAYBACK IS NOW RATE LIMITING.
 TOOL IS STILL RUNNING, BUT SLOWLY (IT CAN'T LEVERAGE PARALLELISM ANYMORE).
-THE PYTHON VERSION IS UPDATED; THE GO VERSION IS NOT (YET).

 This tools downloads each page from the Wayback Machine for a specific input domain and saves each page as a local .txt file, so that you can later search for keyword matches within the saved files.